-All children affected by child-on-child abuse will be supported by their respective pastoral year team and support from external agencies will be sought, as appropriate.
+All children affected by child-on-child abuse will be supported by their respective pastoral year team and/or the schools DSL or DDSL and support from external agencies will be sought, as appropriate.
 "Victims" will be reassured that they are being taken seriously and that they will be supported and kept safe.
 The school recognises that children with special educational needs and disabilities or certain health conditions can be more prone to peer on peer group isolation than other children and will consider extra pastoral support for those children.
 The school's Pastoral team and SEND team will work closely together to ensure SEND needs are met.